School Librarians, can we talk?

 Unless you are fortunate enough to have permanent adult aides, the school library inventory falls on your shoulders alone.
 I have one suggestion to make the prospect of doing inventory less daunting: create a schedule of mini-inventories over a period of several years!
 It makes so much more sense to do a small selective inventory every year than to tackle a huge one every 4 or 5.
 Mini-inventories are quicker and easier, you’re less likely to make mistakes, you don’t have to shut down the library, and your catalog and collection have a higher degree of ongoing agreement.

 This is the layout of bookcases in my school library, containing some 15,000 items.
 With 8 aisles of books, I inventory by aisle, both sides of one Dewey and one Fiction each year over a 4 year period.
 Year 5 I do Professional and equipment.
 With far fewer items to scan, I can complete it alone in 2 days.

-My library shelving is continuous, but if your library layout isn’t conducive to my method, you could instead use a by-Dewey-number schedule like this one I found online from the Harlingen, TX school district.
+My library shelving is continuous, but if your library layout isn’t conducive to my method, you could instead use a by-Dewey-number schedule.
+At right is one I found online from the Harlingen, TX school district.